kdabug/sql-zoo/README.md

 For this extended weekends homework, we will be practicing more SQL queries and commands using [SQL Zoo](https://sqlzoo.net/) and [Postgresql Tutorial](http://www.postgresqltutorial.com/).

-Use the Reference section (1 through 4) beneath the tutorials section for more information to complete the assignment.
+Use the `Reference Section` (1 through 4) beneath the tutorials section for more information to complete the assignment.
 ********
 ### Getting Started:
 -  Fork and clone this repo.